learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Usability_Heuristics.md

 - However, excessive duplication also results in inefficiency (12).
 It is important to study how the user approaches tasks and strike the right balance between flexibility and overduplication.
 For instance, an email program with four shortcuts to create a new email is overduplicated.

-**Example:** The popular version control software GitHub supports a powerful command-line interface for advanced users or users more familiar with CLIs, as well as a GUI, GitHub Desktop, which newer users may find more intuitive.
+**Example:** The popular version control software GitHub supports a powerful command-line interface for advanced users or users more familiar with CLIs, as well as a GUI application GitHub Desktop, which newer users may find more intuitive.
+Thus, both experienced users and new users are catered to.

 ### **8: Aesthetic and minimalist design**